 Naruto.
 Since most of Kakashi's face is permanently hidden (usually just the one eye is left clear), this is what allows us to notice he's having an Oh Crap moment.

 Naruto himself gets a noteworthy set of these when Hinata gives him her Anguished Declaration of Love just before almost getting killed by Pain.
 Notable in that they are not momentary; he is so shocked, he has them for the ENTIRE SCENE.
+And then he, quite understandably, goes berserk.
+Oh boy, does he.

 In Death Note, Light does this several times - most noticeably after he realises the titular notebook is for real.